 Do you have a revenge porn issue?
 Do you want to consult a lawyer about the matter?
 Contact Kelly Warner Law.
 We’ve handled several revenge porn cases and understand the expediency and confidentiality required.
 Think of us as revenge porn doctors – we’ve seen it all and nothing shocks us; we’re just here to help make the damage go away.

-Attention payday loan operators: Senator Ed Markey of Massachusetts asked the FTC to snoop around payday loan lead generators.
-If you run a lead generator website for payday loan programs, consider spending a few hundred bucks for an attorney to audit your operation.
+Senator Ed Markey of Massachusetts asked the FTC to snoop around payday loan lead generators.
+If you run a lead generator website for payday loan programs, consider an audit for your operation.

 On December 4, 2013, Markey sent a letter to FTC Chairwoman Helen Ramirez.
-In it, he urged the agency to explore privacy issues.
-Basically, he suspects rampant and egregious violations of Section 5 of the FTC Act, which admonishes “unfair and deceptive” marketing.
+In it, he urged the agency to explore privacy issues related to payday loan companies.
+Basically, he suspects rampant and egregious violations of Section 5 of the FTC Act, which governs “unfair and deceptive marketing.”

-In his missive, Markey relayed the story of a reporter who gave her information to a payday loan site.
+In his missive, Markey relayed the story of a reporter who gave information to a payday loan site.
 According to the Senator’s letter, the reporter was “bombarded” with multiple loan agent introductions within minutes.
-What bothered the reporter was that she hadn’t asked for her information to be spidered to hundreds of payday loan operators.
+The journalist hadn’t authorized distribution.

-“These business practices raise a number of concerns about what these lead generator websites do with consumers’ personal information, whether they store and secure it and whether these websites sell this personal information without consumers’ knowledge of consent,” he opined.
+“These business practices raise a number of concerns about what these lead generator websites do with consumers’ personal information, whether they store and secure it and whether these websites sell this personal information without consumers’ knowledge of consent,” opined Markey.

-Not only is Markey concerned about possible privacy breaching aspects of payday loan generation, but he’s also not thrilled about the sensitive nature of collected information, like social security numbers and bank account routing codes.
+Not only is Markey concerned about possible privacy breaching aspects of payday loan generation, but he also isn’t thrilled about the sensitive nature of collected information, like social security numbers and bank account routing codes.

 “I believe an investigation of this (payday lender) practice would fall within the FTC’s mandate as stipulated in Section 5 of the Federal Trade Commission Act with respect to protecting Americans from ‘unfair and deceptive acts or practices,’” concluded Markay.

-Markey Was Behind The FTC Data Broker Probe, Too
+Markey Spearheaded The FTC Data Broker Probe, Too